 Academic and Sports Scholarships

+Many schools and institutions award academic or sports scholarships.
 For scholarships based on academic merit, the winner will be the student who demonstrates the strongest academic credentials.
 Winners of athletic scholarships will be those students who outperform their competitors in their particular sport.
+In other words, these scholarships target students who exceed in their grades or sports.